The 2019 National Child Passenger Safety Board membership application period is now closed.

-A complete application consists of the application, the signature page, resume and two professional references.
+A complete application consisted of the application, the signature page, resume and two professional references.
 All documents (including references) must be submitted online via the online application link.
-The deadline to submit an application is July 26, 2019.
+The deadline to submit an application was 5pm PDT on July 26, 2019.

 Estimated Board Commitment

 - Board members are required to attend two in-person Board meetings annually.
 The meetings are held in May and November at the National Safety Council headquarters located in Itasca, Illinois.
 The meetings typically span three days with the first and last day being half days to accommodate for travel time.